casey/just/README.md

 ### just.sh

 Before `just` was a bloated rust program it was a tiny shell script that called `make`.
-If you can't or would rather not rust you can find the old version in [extras/just.sh](extras/just.sh).
+If you can't or would rather not install rust you can find the old version in [extras/just.sh](extras/just.sh).

 ### non-project specific justfile